 Roll your clothes: I know this sounds like one of those weird myths but you absolutely have less wrinkled clothes and let you pack more into less space.

-Unpack when you get there: Regardless of how long you're spending in a place the easiest thing to do once you get there is to unpack what you plan on wearing for the days that you’re there.
-It seems like more work but ultimately it saves you rummaging around and messing up your neat and tidy rolled clothes every morning.
+Unpack when you get there: Regardless of how long you're spending in a place the easiest thing to do once you get to your accommodation is to unpack what you plan on wearing for the days that you’re there.
+It seems like more work but ultimately it saves you rummaging around and messing up your rolled clothes every morning.
 I love taking a bit of time when I arrive in a new place to unpack my clothes and also my toiletries, shoes and entertainment.
 Repacking takes a lot less time than you think and it really helps to make a place feel more like home and make you feel less like a guest.

 Utilise packing cubes: I know packing cubes are going through a bit of a moment right now.
 There are lots of different packing cubes available but I just use large zip lock bags.
 I don't use them for my actual clothes which I'm happy to roll but I do use these bags for my underwear, jewellery and chargers/cables.
 It keeps things together rather than having them loose in your bag.
-I also use different toiletry bags to separate my morning and night face routines as well as my make up.
+I also use different toiletry bags to separate my morning face routine, night face routine and make up.

 Have a laundry bag: It seems so strange but when you're living out of a suitcase it's hard to remember where you're at in terms of clean clothes (particularly underwear).
 Having a laundry bag handy makes it easier to keep track of when you're starting to run out of clean clothes.